The Majesty of God

 They knew good and evil now, but it wasn't scientific knowledge.
 They already had plenty of that before the Fall.
 They were as innocent as babies, but that doesn't mean that they were not intelligent and educated.
 They simply had no concept of evil.
 All they knew before was goodness, but now they had an ever–increasing desire to use others for selfish purposes, and a steadily–increasing ingenuity for evil as they were sucked down into the whirling vortex of Self.

-After they ate of the Forbidden Tree, Adam and Eve were trapped on a track of learning how to manipulate to get what they wanted, using both pleasant and unpleasant means.
-Pleasant means are flattery, bribery, sensuality, etc. Unpleasant means are sarcasm and other types of verbal abuse, threats, force, drugging, blackmailing, tapping into demonic power, etc. It was only the divine intervention of God that broke them free of this spiritual death.
+After they ate of the Forbidden Tree, Adam and Eve were trapped on an evil track of learning how to manipulate to get what they wanted, using both pleasant and unpleasant means.
+Pleasant means are flattery, bribery, sensuality, etc. Unpleasant means are sarcasm, ridicule, threats, blackmailing, and other types of verbal abuse, violence, drugging, tapping into demonic power, etc. It was only the divine intervention of God that broke them free of this spiritual death.